akaped/blastnet/README.md

 1. mySequences (collection of my sequences in FASTA format)
 2. generation of DB of mySequences = mySequencesDB
 3. Run BLASTP or BLASTN on mySequencesDB with query mySequences
-4. Convert the output file to a CLANS or GEPHI readable format.
+4. Convert the output file to a CLANS, GEPHI and CYTOSCAPE readable format.
 5. Proceed with the analysis through the software package.